jayaviji09/Automating-data-import-and-relaionship-mapping-using-import-sets-and-dot-walking/README.md

+Project Title

-Project Title: Automating Data Import and Relationship Mapping Using Import Sets & Dot Walking Project Description: • This project explains how to automate data import in ServiceNow.
+Automating Data Import and Relationship Mapping Using Import Sets & Dot Walking

+Project

+This project explains how to automate data import in ServiceNow.
-• Import Sets are used to bring external data into the system.
+Import Sets are used to bring external data into the system.
-• Transform Maps help move the imported data into the target tables.
+Transform Maps move the imported data into the target tables.
-• Dot Walking helps retrieve related information from reference fields.
+Dot Walking retrieves related information from reference fields.

+Objectives

-Objectives: • Automate data import into ServiceNow.
+Automate data import into ServiceNow.
-• Map imported data to correct tables.
+Map imported data to the correct tables.
-• Establish relationships between tables.
+Establish relationships between tables.
-• Automatically populate related fields.
+Automatically populate related fields

-Tools Used: • ServiceNow Platform
-• Import Sets
-• Transform Maps
-• Dot Walking
-• Incident Management Module
-Steps Involved:
+Steps Involved

-Prepare user data such as Name, Email, Department and Manager.
+Prepare user data such as Name, Email, Department, and Manager in Excel.
 Upload the data into ServiceNow using Import Sets.
 Create an Import Set table.
 Configure a Transform Map between Import Set table and User table.